Kyrgyzstan Coronavirus - Travel Advice

-Currently there are few Kyrgyzstan travel bans or curfews in relation to the virus.
+Currently there are few Kyrgyzstan travel bans or curfews in relation to coronavirus.
 Public and interregional transport operates as usual but is expected to maintain covid-appropriate standards of hygiene.
 Most businesses and public spaces, including hotels, restaurants and shops, operate freely under social distancing and sanitary regulations.
-Wearing a face mask is obligatory in every establishment and in public spaces.

 Kyrgyzstan Covid-19 Entry Requirements

 Kyrgyzstan has reopened its borders to travelers from every nation save Tajikistan, whose citizens (with the exception of holders of diplomatic passports and their family members) are not allowed to enter Kyrgyzstan.

 If arriving by air, vaccinated tourists may enter freely, while non-vaccinated tourists must present a printed, negative PCR test result taken within 72 hours of arrival.